 - Although this may vary according to local protocols, anticoagulant will be added to apheresis products during collection on the cell separator and as programmed by the apheresis machine. - For long distance transportation and/ or overnight storage of HPC(A), the final concentration of nucleated cells in the collection is important for viability.
 To minimize the loss of viability, the concentration of nucleated cells should be reduced by the addition of autologous plasma in the processing laboratory.
 Apheresis products are usually transported in the collection pack of the cell separator kit (i.e. 1 bag per apheresis collection). - The majority of HPC collections by apheresis require a single day of collection, so the courier should anticipate leaving after the first scheduled day of collection depending upon flight availability.
-If a second collection is required, the first collection should be stored at +4°C without agitation in a blood product refrigerator at the collection centre. - If the scheduled departure time is late in the day, transplant coordinators, or the courier company on their behalf, may request the collection centre via the relevant registry to store the cells at +4°C for collection by the courier at a time suitable for flight connections. - Collection centres should wherever possible, depending on availability of equipment, provide HPC in bags: - without spikes or access sites inserted;
+If a second collection is required, the first collection should be stored at +4°C without agitation in a blood product refrigerator at the collection centre. - If the scheduled departure time is late in the day, transplant coordinators, or the courier company on their behalf, may request the collection centre via the relevant registry to store the cells at +4°C for collection by the courier at a time suitable for flight connections. - Collection centres should wherever possible, depending on availability of equipment, provide HPC in bags: - Validated bags for the use of transport HPC - without spikes or access sites inserted; - with lines heat sealed rather than clipped and of sufficient length to allow the use of a sterile connecting device to access the bag if required; and - $\circ \quad$ with at least one port available for use at the transplant centre.

-Transport Guidelines
+UMDA Transport Guidelines

-Document type Guidelines WG/Committee WGRE
+Document type Guidelines Pillar Quality

-Document reference 20160517-WGRE-PPR-Transport Approved by WGRE
+Document reference EQ.P.Courier Guidelines Approved by ED

-Version 2 Approval date 20160517
+Version 4 Approval date 20210609

 Drafting date Status Public